ryanongwx/tp/docs/UserGuide.md

 - `view 2` displays the medical records of the **2nd patient** in the patients list.
 The displayed records will be in the **RECORDS** list and patient information will be in the **PATIENT BEING VIEWED** section.

 <box type="info" seamless>
-    The PATIENT INDEX in the Patient Being Viewed section remains consistent after using the `find` or `list` command.
+    The PATIENT INDEX in the Patient Being Viewed section remains consistent after using the `find`, `list` or `delete` command.
 </box>

 ### View appointments : `viewappointment`